 Sexual health clinics and GP surgeries are still open during the ongoing Coronavirus (Covid-19) pandemic, however, drop-in services may have changed.

 To get an appointment at a sexual health clinic you must phone ahead to book an appointment.
 You may receive a consultation over the phone or video first but if you need to be seen in person you will be.
-To find out your nearest sexual health clinic's contact details visit NHS Inform.
+Find out your nearest sexual health clinic’s contact details on the NHS Inform website.